 The Kelrik Pirates

-Since the death of Admiral Bramilo, their founder, the Kelrick Pirates have existed more in name than anything else, to the point that anyone who undertakes illegal, seaborne operations within Pelenar Province can refer to themselves as being associated with the group.
+Since the death of Admiral Bramilo, their founder, the Kelrick Pirates have existed more in name than anything else, to the point that anyone who undertakes illegal, seaborne operations, be they in the waters of The Kelrik Isles, Pelenar Province or far beyond can refer to themselves as being associated with the group.
 With no overarching governance structure, the hierarchy that now exists amongst the Pirates of the Kelrik Isles is quite simple, the more firepower a ship has, the larger a ship’s crew, the more skilled it’s captain is, or the higher a crew’s track record hunting prizes is, the higher a ship’s or a ship’s captains reputation is likely to be, and therefore the more influence a captain or crew is able to hold over others.
 The captain of each ship demands the kind of respect from their crew that a high ranking naval officer would expect from the ranks beneath them, and they command their ships as individual floating kingdoms.
 Some crews operate more democratically than others, with some captains instituting council meetings whereby the crew can easily air their grievances and have some part in decision making, whilst others are completely autocratic operations.
 There are some nods to maintaining an overall official structure though, which is primarily reflected in the holding of an annual Conference of Captains.
 These conferences are a chance for the most highly renowned and infamous captains to get together to discuss matters that they feel might infringe on their ability to conduct their business.
 In reality these gatherings are treated as an unofficial holiday for all of the crews who turn up and very little business is actually transacted, but it provides an important opportunity for captains and crews to throw their weight around amongst one another, boast of their achievements, and perhaps poach skilled hands from other crews.

-The Six Laws of BramiloAlthough there is no longer an overall power or official that ties all of the crews that sail under the name of the Kelrik Pirates, there are a set of ‘laws’ that are commonly recognised to apply to all crews, regardless of the fact that the Kelrik Pirates are not a coherent organisation.
+The Seven Laws of BramiloAlthough there is no longer an overall power or official that ties all of the crews that sail under the name of the Kelrik Pirates, there are a set of ‘laws’ that are commonly recognised to apply to all crews, regardless of the fact that the Kelrik Pirates are not a coherent organisation.
 The laws, which are named after the founder of the Kelrik Pirates, Admiral Bramilo, reflect the rules that he instituted should be followed by the crews of the 10 original ships which were under his command in the early days of the Pirates’ activities.
 The laws are as follows:

 - All crew should respect the authority of their captains in battle or ‘emergency situations’ and should refrain from disobeying or questioning orders in such times.